 Often in job interviews, you will get a question about how you will contribute to or add value to a company.
-This question gives you a chance to explain what makes you stand out among all the other candidates, and how you will be an asset to that particular company.
-If you're asking about what you can contribute to the organization, you'll have the perfect opportunity to show the interviewer why you're a good candidate for the job.
+This question gives you a chance to explain what makes you stand out among all the other candidates and how you will be an asset to that particular company.
+If you're asked about what you can contribute to the organization, you'll have the perfect opportunity to show the interviewer why you're a good candidate for the job.

-How to Prepare to Respond
+How to Prepare a Response